thosgood/this-weeks-finds/markdown/101-150/week126.md

 choosing a formula for the action.
 We use the simplest possibility, namely the *area* of the surface.
 Of course, to define the area of a surface in spacetime, we need the spacetime to have a metric.
-The simplest thing is to work with n-dimensional Minkowski spacetime, so let's do that.
+The simplest thing is to work with $n$-dimensional Minkowski spacetime, so let's do that.

 We find the equations of motion of the string by extremizing the action.